colindamon/spotr/README.md

 While SpotR is now complete and functional, there are some limitations that were encountered during development:

-1. **Supercar Detection**: The project was envisioned to recognize a wide range of vehicles, including popular supercars.
-Unfortunately, during research, no open dataset containing supercars (or datasets with normal cars that included a significant number of supercars) was found.
-As a result, SpotR is based on the Stanford Cars dataset and struggles to identify many supercars as originally planned.
+1. **Car Diversity Detection**: The project was envisioned to recognize a wide range of vehicles, new and old, including many of today's popular supercars.
+Unfortunately, during research, no open dataset contained a wide range of model years or a sufficent number of supercars.
+As a result, SpotR, based on the Stanford Cars dataset, struggles to identify vehicles made outside of the year range 1991 to 2012 and is limited to a select few supercars found in the dataset, such as the Bugatti Veryron, Ferrari 458, and McLaren MP4-12C.

 2. **Car Spec Lookup**: SpotR uses API Ninjas' CarAPI to provide enthusiast-oriented car specifications.
 However, the API lacks detailed data such as exact engine formats (e.g., V8, inline-6, flat-6) or horsepower/torque figures for some vehicles.
 Additionally, the API does not have information for many of the cars found in the Stanford Cars dataset.
 This may result in the error message: "No specs were found, or the API key is missing/invalid (See README!)".
 While other APIs offer this data, they were paid services and were outside the scope and budget of this project.